 HTML encoding is context-specific.
 Inside an HTML element body, encoding the five characters above is sufficient.
 Inside an HTML attribute, you also need to consider the quoting style.
 Inside a <script> block, HTML encoding does nothing useful - you need JavaScript escaping.
 Inside a URL attribute (href, src), you need URL encoding instead.
 Inside a CSS context (<style>, style=), you need CSS escaping.
 Treating HTML encoding as a universal "sanitizer" is the most common security mistake - it isn't, it's only one of four context-specific encodings.

-The decoder handles a more interesting edge case: numeric references like &#x1F600; can encode characters outside the BMP (the smiley face emoji is at U+1F600).
-String.fromCharCode handles 16-bit code units, so for code points above 0xFFFF you technically need String.fromCodePoint to avoid splitting them into surrogate pairs.
-The current implementation handles standard cases well; for full emoji round-trip safety, run the output through a Unicode normalization step.
+The decoder handles a more interesting edge case correctly: numeric references like &#x1F600; can encode characters outside the BMP (the smiley face emoji is at U+1F600).
+Because the decoder resolves each reference with String.fromCodePoint rather than the 16-bit String.fromCharCode, code points above 0xFFFF are reconstructed as a single character instead of being split into broken surrogate halves - so emoji and astral-plane scripts round-trip cleanly.

 What this tool deliberately does not do: it does not parse or sanitize HTML.
 If you paste <script>evil()</script>, the tool encodes the angle brackets but does not reach in and remove the script element.
 Encoding makes it safe to display as text; if you want to remove dangerous tags entirely while keeping safe ones (a paste-from-Word workflow, say), use a real HTML sanitizer like DOMPurify, which runs in-browser and handles attribute filtering, URL scheme allowlists, and namespace coercion.